SumeetR/react-translate/README.md

 ## Info

 This project is a fork of [bloodyowl's](https://github.com/bloodyowl) [react-translate](https://github.com/bloodyowl/react-translate) repository.
 Its goal is to add features extending the capabilities of react-translate.
-Currently the only feature added is referencing translations (explained below).
+Currently the features added are:
+* Referencing Translation
+* Expose Child Component

 ## Install